in Wirth, Flechten Baden-Württembergs: 511, 1987. Basionym: Lecidella assimilis Hampe ex Körb. - Parerga Lichenol.: 202, 1861.

 Distribution: C - Sar.

-Description: Thallus crustose, areolate, pale to dark brown, usually slightly glossy, often starting the life-cycle on other crustose lichens, the areoles contiguous, 0.3-1.6 mm wide, strongly convex to almost bullate.
+Description: Thallus crustose, areolate, pale to dark brown, usually slightly glossy, sometimes starting the life-cycle on other crustose lichens, the areoles contiguous, 0.3-1.6 mm wide, strongly convex to almost bullate.
 Medulla white, I-.
 Apothecia lecideine, epruinose, glossy black, scattered or clustered in small groups, mostly marginal on the areoles, sessile and constricted at base, round to angular by mutual pressure, 0.2-0.6(-0.8) mm across, with a concave to slightly convex disc and a thin, flexuouse, prominent proper margin.
-Proper exciple green-black or olive in outer part, dark brown or black in inner part; epithecium bright blue-green to emerald green, N+ purple-red; hymenium colourless to greenish in upper part, 45-65 µm high; paraphyses coherent, simple, frequently anastomosing, 1-2 µm thick at mid-level, the apical cells swollen, up to 2.5 µm wide; hypothecium almost colourless, 50-150 µm high.
-Asci 8-spored, clavate, very thin-walled, with a K/I+ blue, tall tholus penetrated by a faintly amyloid apical cushion, the wall K/I-, surrounded by a blue outer layer, Lecanora-type.
-Ascospores 1-celled, hyaline, broadly ellipsoid to ovoid, (8-)10-15 x 5-8(-9.5) µm.
+Proper exciple dark brown or black in central part, green-black or olive in marginal part; epithecium bright blue-green, N+ purple-red; hymenium colourless to greenish in upper part, 45-65 µm high; paraphyses coherent, simple, frequently anastomosing, 1-2 µm thick at mid-level, the apical cells swollen, up to 2.5 µm wide; hypothecium colourless, 50-150 µm high.
+Asci 8-spored, very thin-walled, with a tall apical dome, Lecanora-type.
+Ascospores 1-celled, hyaline, ellipsoid to ovoid, (8-)10-15 x 5-8(-9.5) µm, usually >1.5 times as long as wide.
 Photobiont chlorococcoid.
-Spot tests: thallus K-, C-, KC-, P- or rarely P+ red, UV-.
-Chemistry: thallus without lichen substances or with argopsin.
+Spot tests: Thallus K-, C-, KC-, P-, UV-.
+Chemistry: without lichen substances.

-Note: a species with a thallus of minute pale brown glossy areoles which are diagnostic, found on exposed inclined rock faces of siliceous rocks, parasitic on other crustose lichens (e.g. species of Aspicilia, Lecanora, Lecidea, Tephromela); probably more widespread but not common, perhaps overlooked in Italy.
+Note: a species with a thallus of minute pale brown glossy areoles which are diagnostic, found on exposed inclined rock faces of siliceous rocks.
+Puroported to start the life-cycle on other crustose lichens (e.g. species of Aspicilia, Lecanora, Lecidea), but according to Hafellner (2021) probably non-lichenicolous.
+Perhaps more widespread but not common, perhaps overlooked in Italy.

 Growth form: Crustose